Nantou City

-Nantou City (Mandarin Pīnyīn: Nántóu Shì; Hokkien POJ: Lâm-tâu-chhī) is a county-administered city located in the northwest of Nantou County, Taiwan.
+Nantou City (Mandarin Pīnyīn: Nántóu Shì; Hokkien POJ: Lâm-tâu-chhī, lit.
+'South Tou City') is a county-administered city located in the northwest of Nantou County, Taiwan.
 It lies between the Bagua Mountains and the Maoluo River and is the county seat of Nantou County.
 Freeway No. 3 serves Nantou City.
 Its name is a transliteration of the Hoanya word Ramtau with its first character (南; "south") chosen to complement that of Beitou's (北; "north"), a district in Taipei, even though there is no relation between the aboriginal names.

 History

 Qing Dynasty

 The Han Chinese began arriving in the area during the reign of the Qianlong Emperor of Qing Dynasty.
 Members of the Zhang clan from Zhangzhou as well as the Jian (簡), Lin and Xiao clans from Nanjing County in Zhangzhou were among the early settlers.
 A yamen was established in 1759 near the present Nantou Elementary School.
 In 1898, Nantou Commandery was organized.